State Parliament (Germany)

-Election process, constitutional functions and powers
+Constitutional functions and powers

-As the German constitution (Basic Law) defines the Federal Republic of Germany as a federation, each German state has its own constitution.
-The Basic Law gives the states a broad discretion to determine their respective state structure, only stating that each German state has to be a social and democratic republic under the rule of law and that the people in every state must have an elected representation, without giving further details (Article 28.1).
-Theoretically, this allows for a considerable range of democratic forms of government like a parliamentary system, a directorial republican system, mixed forms such as a semi-presidential republic or a presidential system (only constitutional monarchies are excluded by the provision).
-In practice, all states are parliamentary republics in which the legislative branch of government is assigned to an elected parliament and the executive branch of government is subject to parliamentary confidence.
-Since the abolition of the Bavarian Senate in 1999, all sixteen state parliaments are unicameral.
+As the German constitution (Basic Law) defines the Federal Republic of Germany as a federation, the states retain a limited degree of sovereignty.
+The Basic Law gives the states a broad discretion to determine their respective state structure in their state constitutions, only stating that each German state has to be a social and democratic republic under the rule of law and that the people in every state must have an elected representation, without giving further details (Article 28.1).
+This provision only excludes a constitutional monarchy (as the states have to be republics) and otherwise theoretically allows for a wide range of democratic forms of government.
+In practice, all states are parliamentary republics in which the legislative branch of government is assigned to an elected parliament and the executive branch of government is subject to parliamentary confidence, as is the case on federal level.
+Since the abolition of the Bavarian Senate in 1999, which had previously been the upper house of a bicameral legislature, all sixteen state parliaments are unicameral.

-Among the most important functions of the state parliaments are the election of the Minister-President, the control of the state government and the adoption of state laws.
-They have no influence on federal legislation, but indirectly participate in the election of the President of Germany by electing state electors to the Federal Convention.
+Among the most important functions of the state parliaments are the election of the Minister-President (in some states also the cabinet ministers), the control of the state government and the adoption of state laws.
+They have no direct influence on federal legislation, but participate in the election of the President of Germany by electing state delegates to the Federal Convention.